General Employer Action Plan

 <Measures>

-General Employers Action Plan based on the Act on the Promotion of Female Participation and Career Advancement in the Workplace
+General Employers Action Plan based on the Women’s Advancement Promotion Law

 We have established the following action plan to promote female participation and career advancement in the workplace.